< Home

 Jan 30, 2022

-This article examines how many pool users a lifeguard can safely supervise in unprogrammed sessions, sometimes known as the lifeguard-to-pool user ratio.
+This article examines the number of pool users a lifeguard can safely supervise in unprogrammed sessions, sometimes known as the lifeguard-to-pool user ratio.

 How many pool users can one lifeguard supervise in an unprogrammed session?